Alma Hybrid CO2 Laser in Maidenhead

 All bookings are subject to our Booking Conditions.

-- Treatment suitability is assessed by a doctor during a clinical consultation
+- Treatment suitability is assessed by our doctors or advanced aesthetic practitioners during a clinical consultation, depending on the treatment

 - Prescribing responsibility sits with Dr Selena Langdon (GMC 6159259)